World’s Largest Desert Growing Even Larger, Partly Due to Climate Change

 “The trends in Africa of hot summers getting hotter and rainy seasons drying out are linked with factors that include increasing greenhouse gases and aerosols in the atmosphere,” said Ming Cai, a program director in NSF’s Division of Atmospheric and Geospace Sciences.

-As a summary of the new study pointed out, as the Sahara expands, the Sahel retreats—putting the region's fragile savanna ecosystems and human societies under threat.
+summary of the new study pointed out, as the Sahara expands, the Sahel retreats—putting the region’s fragile savanna ecosystems and human societies under threat.

 “These trends have a devastating effect on the lives of African people, who depend on agriculture-based economies,” Cai noted.